 However you choose to take your tea, remember… pinkies in!

-While you’re here, don’t forget to enter our CURRENT GIVEAWAY:
+While you’re here, please take some time to enter our current style giveaways.